skgrush/Org.Grush.Lib.RecordCollections/Org.Grush.Lib.RecordCollections/README.md

 ### System.Text.Json
 Reflection-based serialization **is supported implicitly**.

-For AOT-compatible serialization the `RecordCollectionJsonConverter<T>` is provided by the core package:
+For AOT-compatible serialization the `RecordCollectionStrictJsonConverter<T>` is provided by the core package:

 ```cs
 using System.Text.Json;